 Here is what I do!

 UX & Graphic Design

 Trained as a graphic designer, I’ve been taking projects since 2004.
-In 2013 I made the move towards UX design.
+In 2013 I made a move towards UX design.
 Since then, I have been helping SMEs and startups to solve problems by understanding user needs.

-I am a PhD Candidate and my PhD topic is about fostering creativity in design education.
+I am a PhD Candidate, and my PhD topic is about fostering creativity in design education.
 My main question is “how does a design school teach students how to generate ideas?”
 I am submitting my thesis this year.

 As a hands-on educator, I have been supporting educational faculty by teaching and assisting media courses at the Hong Kong Polytechnic University.
 As a design teacher, I get to apply my industry expertise to educate students.

 As a designer, my main objective is to understand users.
 As a consultant, my goal is to understand the business objectives and make sure that the design work delivered matches both objectives.

 I went to 6 different design schools, about half of which were exchange studies.
 You can read more about my education here.
 In short, I have 2 Masters and now doing a PhD in Design.

 Startups & SMEs

 I have worked with startups and numerous Hong Kong businesses that are founded by western people like myself.